codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

-## Promotion Policy logic
+## Promotion Policy implementation logic

 Each Promotion Policy can define some or all settings, and target one or more Products or Environments.
-When a Promotion Policy is run to validate readiness for an environment, the settings are merged from all the matched policies based on their priority.
+When a Promotion Policy is run to validate readiness for an environment, settings are merged from all the matched policies based on their priority.
 Higher priority policies take precedence.

 ### Promotion Policies in Trigger Environments